 Examining the data source

 Now that the message has been saved with a new name, let's examine the data source.
-When we created the letters and envelopes, we used an Excel worksheet named Applicants as the data source.
-This worksheet was part of a workbook named Conference.xlsx.
-For the email messages, we will use the second worksheet in this workbook, Reviewed.
-This worksheet contains all of the conference proposals with a column indicating if the proposal was accepted.
+When we created the letters and envelopes, we used an Excel workbook named Applicants as the data source.
+For the email messages, we will use a second workbook, Reviewed.xlsx.
+This workbook contains all of the conference proposals with a column indicating if the proposal was accepted.